School friendships for autistic children and teenagers: what to expect

 Unhealthy peer relationships at school: what to do

-You can also check the school’s complaint policy or contact your state or territory education department or Catholic or independent school association about what to do.
+You can also check the school’s complaint policy or contact your state or territory education department or Catholic or independent school association.

 Autistic children are at particular risk of bullying, especially in mainstream schools.
-Bullying can be bad for their self-esteem, mental health, social skills and progress at school.
-If your child is being bullied or bullying others, it’s essential to work with schools to sort out it out.
+Bullying can be bad for children’s self-esteem, mental health, social skills and progress at school.
+If your child is being bullied or bullying others, it’s essential to work with schools to sort it out.